the-catman/objectab/README.md

 I have covered most things you should know beforehand.

-However, one of THE MOST important things is the lookup, if you're storing objects.
+However, one of the most important things is the lookup, if you're storing objects.

-The lookup has to be ***exactly*** the same on both the sender and receiver, or else every key that is not present in the receiver's lookup gets set to `undefined`.
+The lookup has to be ***exactly*** the same on both the sender and receiver, or else every key that is present on the sender's lookup and is not present in the receiver's lookup gets set to `undefined`.

 Another thing is that you can only retrieve objects in the same order as you stored them.

 You *can* store Integers with the `storeData` function, but this library mainly uses BigInts, meaning other functions do not support Integers.
 If you try and pass an integer to `storeData`, a warning is logged if objectab.OAB_WARN_INT_NOT_SUPP_SET is called to true

-If you attempt it, the result is unknown, since I haven't tested what would happen if ambitious programmers decided to break my library.
+If you attempt to forcefully store integers outsite of `storeData`, I don't know what will happen, (nor do I care, since I haven't tested what would happen if ambitious programmers decided to break my library).

 Floats are totally not supported, due to the nature of bigints and this library.